veadotube Plugin for Touch Portal

 • The following features are planned before 1.0 release

-• Actions for controlling specific named instances
+• Actions for controlling specific named instances (In place for veadotube but not fully tested, not complete for Mini)

 All releases are available here.